Zireae1/c_n_and_gate/README.md

                        edges - survivng bacterial species, arrow direction shows limitation of a particular specie - from limiting nutrient to the enriched one

 functions.R:

-contains all additional functions used by analyze_C_N_models.R
+contains all custom functions used in analyze_C_N_models.R

+data/:

+contains example of files with networks

+graphs/:

+contains all graphical output